Skip to main content

 https://app.notifer.io/my-topic

-For tools that don't support custom headers:
+# Via query parameter (for tools that don't support custom headers)

 curl -d "Build completed" \